Somalia’s election standoff intensifies, raising risk of political violence

 Analysts have warned that a protracted political crisis distracts from the growing threat of al-Qaeda-affiliated al-Shabab, which controls most of southern Somalia’s rural areas and launches regular attacks on Somali cities and in neighboring Kenya.
 The political standoff over a disputed election process veered into violence on the streets of Somalia’s capital, Mogadishu, earlier this year.

-Farmajo’s office did not respond to repeated requests for comment regarding the political impasse.
-In a statement, Farmajo said that the prime minister, Mohamed Hussein Roble, had acquired land fraudulently and that the purpose of his move was to allow for an investigation.
+Mohamed’s office did not respond to repeated requests for comment regarding the political impasse.
+In a statement, Mohamed said that the prime minister, Mohamed Hussein Roble, had acquired land fraudulently and that the purpose of suspending him was to allow for an investigation.

-Roble’s office said he would not abide by Farmajo’s decree, calling it an “outrageous statement,” and said the deployment of soldiers to his office was a “failed attempt to militarily take over.”
+Roble’s office said he would not abide by Mohamed’s decree, calling it an “outrageous statement,” and said the deployment of soldiers to his office was a “failed attempt to militarily take over.”

 “When the political elite are focused on each other, attention turns away from the battle against al-Shabab,” said Omar Mahmood, senior Somalia analyst at the International Crisis Group.
 “Security forces that might otherwise be directed towards al-Shabab instead are turning inwards, providing greater latitude for the group to operate.”